-EU Green Claims Directive against Greenwashing.
-Implications for companies
+EU Green Claims Directive against greenwashing: implications for companies

 This is some text inside of a div block.

-The European Commission (EC) highlighted in a 2020 report that more than half of these kinds of environmental claims are vague or potentially misleading and 40% are unsubstantiated, i.e. have no evidence to support them.
-The Commission's legislative initiative on green claims aims to address this issue and to respond to concerns and doubts about greenwashing.
+The European Commission (EC) highlighted in a 2020 report that more than half of these kinds of environmental claims are vague or potentially misleading, and 40% are unsubstantiated, i.e. have no evidence to support them.
+The Commission's legislative initiative on green claims aims to address this issue and respond to concerns and doubts about greenwashing.

 What is the Green Claims Directive?